The Jig Is Up for Congo’s Embattled President

 Congo’s Catholic bishops sounded the alarm in June, singling out a small group of Kabila allies for failing to organize new elections in accordance with the New Year’s Eve agreement.
 Apparently convinced that Kabila won’t leave office unless he his forced to, the bishops called on the Congolese people to “stand up” and “take [their] destiny into [their] own hands.”

 In response, leaders of pro-democracy youth movements, civil-society organizations, and representatives of the Catholic Church together published a “manifesto” in August, demanding Kabila’s resignation and calling for a “citizens’ transition” — to be overseen by officials who would be excluded from standing for office — whose primary objective would be organizing credible elections.

 Congo’s international and regional partners should endorse this “citizens’ transition.”
 To increase the pressure on Kabila to resign, the United States and European Union should impose new targeted sanctions on Kabila’s family members and close associates who have misused funds and abused power to undermine the democratic process.
 The U.N. peacekeeping mission in Congo should also be mandated to protect the Congolese people during the transition period.

 World leaders gathered in New York this week should voice their support for a democratic Congo and call on Kabila to step aside.
 Remaining silent as elections are repeatedly delayed will only embolden him in his strategy of repression, violence, and theft.

 Photo credit: PHILL MAGAKOE/AFP/Getty Images

 Kenneth Roth is the executive director of Human Rights Watch.
-Follow him on Twitter: @KenRoth.
+This essay summarizes his introduction to Human Rights Watch’s World Report 2018.
+Follow him on Twitter at: @KenRoth.